Joint Answering and Explanation for Visual Commonsense Reasoning: Method

 \section{Method}

 The above probing tests demonstrate that separately treating the two processes in VCR leads to unsatisfactory outcomes.
-To overcome this, we propose the ARC framework to couple Q$\rightarrow$A and QA$\rightarrow$R together.
-In fact, directly coupling these two is rather difficult, as there exists a strong textual shortcut between right answers and rationales.
-We instead, introduce another new branch, namely QR$\rightarrow$A, as a bridge to achieve this goal.
+To overcome this, we propose an ARC framework to couple Q$\rightarrow$A and QA$\rightarrow$R together.
+In this work, we introduce another new branch, namely QR$\rightarrow$A, as a bridge to achieve this goal.